mbabynames search ✿

 Rosie Elizabeth

-The meaning of Rosie is "noble and strong"; Elizabeth is "pledged to God".
+The meaning of Rosie is "rose"; Elizabeth is "pledged to God".
 There is a natural balance between the two.
 Rosie is 1 syllable.
 Elizabeth at 4 adds length and rhythm.

 Rosie Annabelle